Memorial Park Specific Plan

 Looks great for old people and their grandkids.
 What about fun things for teenagers like a skateboard park or BMX bike pump track?

-tpoltron asked 8 months agoThanks!
+tpoltron asked over 1 year agoThanks!
 We've polled the public on numerous occasions and that did not rise to the top of the requested amenities.
 We will do what we can to make sure all ages have something to do at the park though.
 (Very good comment!)

 -